gobstones/gobstones-guidelines/sections/technologies/technologies.md

 To define and execute custom scripts within `Node.js`, running all the tooling in a simple fashion, we use `nps` (Node Package Scripts).
 `nps` it's a task manager or task executor (in the same fashion as `grunt` or `gulp`).

-The good thing about `nps` is that it does not require knowledge of complex models and tools, but it's just a one step up on manually running the command through the terminal one by one.
+The good thing about `nps` is that it does not require knowledge of complex models and tools, but it's just a one step up on manually running the command through the terminal one by one. `npm run` runs the commands in "scripts" defined in package.json. `nps` is useful when the commands needed to run exceed some simple commands.
+In all projects, running `npm start` runs the help on all defined `nps` commands.

 The configuration file for `nps`, `package-scripts.json` is abstracted away by `gobstones-scripts` by default, although you can eject it if you need to change the behavior of any task.
 This is a simple json file, listing all the possible tasks to run, and the code each of them will run on the terminal, along some description.